Alan Pasqua: Biography

+Pasqua was married to actress Heather Langenkamp from 1984 until 1987.

 He was a founding member of the late-1980s rock band Giant, and he co-wrote the band's biggest hit, "I'll See You in My Dreams."

 In 2017 Pasqua provided the uncredited "background-y" piano accompaniment for Dylan's Nobel Prize for Literature recorded speech.
+He and Fiona Apple also played piano on Dylan's song Murder Most Foul, on his 2020 album Rough and Rowdy Ways.